-- Improve Reading achievement by 5 percent.

-- Improve Math achievement by 5 percent.

-- Improve acquisition of High School diploma and a GED by 1 percent.

-- Improve accrual of credits by 3 percent.

-- Improve transition services by 3 percent.

-- Improvement in vocational or technical skills by 3 percent.
+- Improve Reading achievement by 5 percent. - Improve Math achievement by 5 percent. - Improve acquisition of High School diploma and a GED by 1 percent. - Improve accrual of credits by 3 percent per student - Improve transition services by 3 percent per each type. - Improvement in vocational or technical skills by 3 percent.